BaderLab/EnrichmentMap_docs/MainPanel.rst

   * Opens the :ref:`creation_parameters`.

+* Create from Genemania...

+  * Creates an EnrichmentMap network from annotation data stored in a Genemania network.

+* Create from STRING...

+  * Creates an EnrichmentMap network from enrichment data stored in a STRING network.

 * Hide/Highlight filtered nodes and edges

   * Changes the appearance of nodes and edges that are filtered out.
 See `2) Filter Section`_ below.